 You may choose to combine your MBA studies with another graduate program.
 While the UC Davis MBA Program has several established concurrent degrees, you may also create your own.
 Existing programs include law, engineering and medicine.
 To be considered for a concurrent degree program, you must apply to and be admitted to both the MBA and the other program.

 About Financial Aid

 Does the Graduate School of Management offer scholarships or grants?

 Both the University of California and the Graduate School of Management have financial aid available for students, including grant funding.
 Over 85% of the of the entering Full-Time MBA Program students receive at least one type of grant or scholarship to cover their living expenses or educational fees.

 What types of career development opportunities does the Graduate School of Management offer?

-- On-campus interviewing for positions and internships
+- On-campus interviewing for career positions and internships

 - Career development workshops

-- National and international job listings
+- National and international job postings from top companies

 What is the placement rate after graduation?